Wednesday, 21 April 2021

 Energy Storage / H2

-Session Chair: Heike Bernhardt
+Chairperson: Heike Bernhardt

 In the session energy storage, the various aspects of storable chemical energy carriers, which can be produced synthetically from electricity, among other things, and can serve as a link between fluctuating generation and temporally and spatially variable demand, will be considered.
 For this purpose, various electrolysis systems are presented as a building block of a future energy system and also as a bridging technology for further material processing.
 A balance between the independently varying generation and demand will have to be created.
 Energy storage management models describe the associated energy and material flows and thus also provide a basis for determining the type and size of storage required.
 As part of the storage, large-volume underground storage facilities are suitable - especially for the storage of hydrogen.
 Aspects of microbial hydrogen utilization due to existing microorganisms will have to be clarified with regard to relevant effects for storage operation.
 Due to the high mobility of hydrogen, the continued integrity of storage wells must also be investigated and proven.